 Here’s some quick advice on personalizing invites and making sure you’ve got the right workflows set up.

 - Experiment with email invitation subject lines, like any intro-to-marketing guide would tell you.
 You’re going for high open- and response rates.
 A/B test your subject lines and templates.

 - Is your first question there in the email?
 No one likes those horrible “click here to start the survey” buttons!

 Besides being an eyesore, they harm your click-through rate.
 Get your first question in the email – and make it something direct and impactful like Net Promoter Score.
 Would you recommend us?
 Give them the 0-10 scale and make it clickable – have it lead through to the questions in your survey.
 Process this first score.
 Easy!

 - Put customer information to work – you’ve asked them for it for a reason, right?
 Personalize!
-No one likes reading ‘Dear Customer’.
-Include someone’s name and relevant purchase or account information so they know their feedback is directed at something.
+No one likes reading ‘Dear Candidate/Employee’.
+Include someone’s name and relevant information so they know their feedback is directed at something.
 Work smarter at scale, and employ the use of automated tags to pull this information through to your invites.

 - Avoid “noreply@” email addresses.
 Especially if you’ve done the right thing and added a face and name to you invite to personalize it.
 This is almost worse than just sending a bland, generic invite.

 - Be upfront about how long the survey is.
 Too many companies – or more likely the agencies they outsource their feedback project to – are dishonest here.
 You can have your respondent get a head start by including the first question in the email.
 It gets them thinking and they’re more likely to convert to click-through.

 - You’re competing with a billion other emails to get their attention.
 Don’t get flagged as spam – avoid attachments and too many images.
 The words “feedback” and “survey” already have bad reps in spam filters, so you’ve got your work cut out for you.